entaq/computer-vision-finding-lanes/project-writeup.md

 ### 3. Suggest possible improvements to your pipeline

 Just like how there is a bottom extrapolation I do...
 I should do a top extrapolation as well.
 The two lines should never intersect.

+Need to review [this discussion](https://discussions.udacity.com/t/have-trouble-in-improve-draw-line-function/398760/11) thread to impove further on the hough parameters.